2022-23 Annual Report (text version)

 - providing regular audit reports and periodic program management reports to the management team and the Risk and Audit Committee, and

-In the year under review, EY completed its internal audits in accordance with the approved annual audit plan.
+In the year under review, the internal audit was completed in accordance with the approved annual audit plan.

 In accordance with the provisions of the Auditor-General Act 2009, the Queensland Audit Office is the external auditor for QTC.
-The Queensland Audit Office has the responsibility for providing Queensland’s Parliament with assurances as to the adequacy of QTC’s discharge of its financial and administrative obligations.
+The Queensland Audit Office has the responsibility for forming opinions about the reliability of QTC’s financial statements, along with other public sector entities, with the results of these financial audits tabled in Queensland’s Parliament.

 All audit recommendations raised by the Queensland Audit Office that were due during the reporting period were addressed.